d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression-scratch.md

-# Linear regression implementation from scratch
+# Linear Regression Implementation from Scratch

 After getting some background on linear regression, we are now ready for a hands-on implementation.
 While a powerful deep learning framework minimizes repetitive work, relying on it too much to make things easy can make it hard to properly understand how deep learning works.
 This matters in particular if we want to change things later, e.g. define our own layers, loss functions, etc. Because of this, we start by describing how to implement linear regression training using only NDArray and `autograd`.